 It also has sharp treble hooks to keep that trophy trout on the line.

 The unique holographic colors reflect sunlight which attracts trout from further away.
-They are especially effective in low light conditions when the sparkling light really stands out.
+They are especially effective when sparkling light stands out in low light conditions.

-Plenty of packs are available to get multiple sizes and colors so that you can change up to find what the trout are interested in.
+Plenty of packs are available to get multiple sizes and colors, so you can change up to find what the trout are interested in.

 Pros